-Our curriculum is mapped to include coverage of the National Curriculum and prepares and equips children with the knowledge, skills and understanding for life in modern Britain.
+Our core curriculum is mapped to include coverage of the National Curriculum and prepares and equips children with the knowledge, skills and understanding for life in modern Britain.
 Our curriculum is designed to challenge, engage and motivate with the ultimate goal that our learners progress academically and become successful, confident individuals, who make a positive contribution to the community and society - both now and in the future.

-At Langdale, we want our children to become Global Learners; to be aware of the wider world and its current issues and to understand and respect cultural diversity and differences.
+Our Enhanced Curriculum is bespoke to our school and is devised according to the needs of our children, families and local priorities.
+The aim of this curriculum is to ‘Broaden The Horizons’ of our children and develop the whole child socially, emotionally, culturally and physically.
+The enhanced curriculum compliments our National Curriculum offer through developing our children to become Global Learners; to be aware of the wider world and its current issues and to understand and respect cultural diversity and differences.
 To do this, we aim to provide our children with an understanding of how the world works and encourage participation in the community at a range of levels, from the local to the global.
 We teach our children to make the world a more sustainable place and to take responsibility for their actions.
 We do this by providing learning linked to:

 -Respect for others and our differences